MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 #### **Task 1 - Create a Microsoft 365 Group**

-In real world scenarios, the Microsoft 365 Groups would already exist and your task as Teams service admin would only be to enable their Teams functionality, but for this lab you need to create them manually.
+In real world scenarios, the Microsoft 365 Groups would already exist and your task as Teams Administrator would only be to enable their Teams functionality, but for this lab you need to create them manually.

 You will create the new Microsoft 365 Group named "IT-Department," and then add the pilot members serving as a basis for your future teams and licensing.